nikomatsakis/babysteps/content/blog/2023-10-20-using-rust.markdown

 ## TL;DR

 I think authoring a living document (working title: "Using Rust") that collects ["status quo" stories][sq] could be a tremendous resource for the Rust community.
-I'm curious to [hear from](mailto:rust@nikomatsakis.com) folks who might like to be part of a group authoring such a document, especially (but not only) people with experience as product managers or developer advocates.
+I'm curious to [hear from](mailto:rust@nikomatsakis.com) folks who might like to be part of a group authoring such a document, especially (but not only) people with experience as product managers, developer advocates, or UX researchers.

 ## Open source is full of ideas, but which to do?